-The war certainly showed the awesome might of American industry.
+The war certainly showed the awesome power of American industry.
 During the war, shipyards in the United States turned out 2,710 Liberty Ships, the cargo ships that carried men and material to the battles in Europe and the Pacific.
 That’s an average of two ships launched every day!

 Also, the war changed where people lived.
-The fact that California more people than any other state is mostly because of World War II.
+The fact that California has more people than any other state is mostly because of World War II.

 What do you think?
 Did World War II make life better in America?